 Elasticsearch is an open-source, Java-based search engine that provides a distributed, scalable and speedy search and analytics platform via an HTTP web interface, schema-free JSON-style documents, and built on the Apache Lucene library.

-For businesses looking for solutions to search their complex and big data, including eCommerce databases easily, Elasticsearch might be a good place to start.
+For businesses looking for solutions to search their complex and big data, including eCommerce databases, easily, Elasticsearch might be an excellent place to start.

 This brief tutorial shows students and new users how to install the Elasticsearch platform on Ubuntu 16.04 | 18.04 LTS servers.

 For more about Elasticsearch, please check its homepage.